[Major revision–posted 6/22/18 (replaces 8/21/13 edition)]

 3. Operated by all TTU academic units in a manner that meets certain operation and program standards.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Senior Vice Provost, and the International Affairs Council.
+REVIEW: This OP will be reviewed in December of odd-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Senior Vice Provost, and the International Affairs Council.
 The Handbook for TTU International Centers referenced throughout this OP will be drafted by the Study Abroad Office and cleared by the International Affairs Council.

 1. Establishing New TTU International Centers

 b.
-Proposals to establish a TTU international center should be coordinated with the Director of Study Abroad and presented to the International Center Advisory Board (see section 7 below) for review.
+Proposals to establish a TTU international center should be coordinated with the Director of Study Abroad and presented to the International Affairs Council (see section 7 below) for review.
 With the concurrence of the Vice Provost for International Affairs (VPIA), the proposal will be presented to the Provost and Senior Vice President (PSVP) for final approval.
 If approved, the OIA and the appropriate faculty member(s) and/or department(s) will work together to develop and implement the program as specified in this OP and in the Handbook for TTU International Centers.

 c.
 Proposals must ensure that the center complies with all legal and other requirements for operating in the host country.
 The PSVP will issue a designation of authority for each center specifying who can sign leases, contracts, and other documents committing funds on behalf of TTU as outlined in existing state and TTU regulations.
 See the Handbook for TTU International Centers.